 - Official transcripts from all undergraduate institutions.
-Important: Graduates from non-American Dental Association (ADA) accredited schools must submit original, sealed ECE’s with their supplemental application.
+Important: Graduates from non-American Dental Association (ADA) accredited schools must submit original, sealed ECE’s or WES's with their supplemental application.

 - Official transcript from the National Dental Board Examination sent directly from the National Boards to the Program Director’s address above.
 (The School of Dental Medicine Dean reports board scores to PASS.
 In addition, the National Dental Board must send exam score results directly to the Program Director’s address above.)

 - Official TOEFL score for foreign trained dentists.
 Use TOEFL destination code 3931.

 - Optional: GRE examination results.
 While the GRE’s are optional, it is highly recommend that the exam be taken and scores reported.
 Use GRE code 3931.

 - We do not require the Advanced Dental Admission Test (ADAT).

 The PASS application deadline is September 15, 2016.
 The supplemental application must be submitted and received by October 3, 2016.

 Applicants for the July 3, 2017 Matriculation Date: